 Dantero Malinois is a small facility located on just under 5 acres in Southern California at my private residence.
 There are usually only 5-6 of the dogs that make up Dantero Malinois living here, these are my retired dogs, current competition dogs, and the occasional breeding dog.
 The remainder of the dogs that make up the program are living with co-owners or are dogs we have unfortunately lost due to old age but who still contribute via frozen semen.

 In keeping with my motto "Versatile dogs who will work for you and live with you" my dogs enjoy being indoor and outdoor dogs, spending time hanging out in the house, outside in their kennels, or cruising around the property playing fetch, wrestling with each other, harassing the chickens, and eating oranges and other fruit off the trees.
-The property includes a large flat (well, flatish LOL) training field approx 125' x 50' where we practice obedience and jumps, a smaller puppy pen with a variety of environmental obstacles to challenge young pups, a variety of livestock pens that house ducks, chickens, goats, pigs and rabbits, and plans to set up an area for Barn Hunt.
+The property includes a large flat (well, flatish LOL) training field approx 125' x 50' where we practice obedience and jumps, a smaller puppy pen with a variety of environmental obstacles to challenge young pups, a variety of livestock pens that house ducks, chickens, goats, pigs and rabbits, and plans to set up an area for Barn Hunt and Nose Work.

 To help combat the Southern California summers the dogs have access to stock troughs and "kiddy pools" full of water, and also an above ground swimming pool for monitored swimming and water rehab for injuries or conditioning.